Brandon Slay

-Brandon Slay (born October 14, 1975) won an Olympic gold medal for the United States in wrestling.
-Slay also help found Dallas Dynamite wrestling club in Dallas, TX.
+Brandon Douglas Slay (born October 14, 1975) is an American former freestyle wrestler.
+He won an Olympic gold medal for the United States in wrestling at the 2000 Summer Olympics.
+Slay also helped found Dallas Dynamite wrestling club in Dallas, Texas.
 Slay currently is the Assistant National Freestyle Coach and National Freestyle Resident Coach for USA wrestling, stationed at the Olympic Training Center (USOTC) in Colorado Springs.

-High school years
+Early life

-He graduated from Tascosa High School in Amarillo, Texas, where he was a three-time State Champion in wrestling.
+He graduated from Tascosa High School in Amarillo, Texas, where he was a three-time state champion in wrestling.

-College years
+College career

 Slay studied business at the University of Pennsylvania and received a degree from the Wharton School of Business.
 He wrestled all four years at Pennsylvania, where he was a two-time national runner-up and All-American in the NCAA tournament at 167 pounds.
+Slay was also a four-time All-Ivy wrestler, and two-time EIWA champion.
 He is a member of the Alpha Tau Omega fraternity.

 2000 Olympic Games in Sydney

-Slay won the gold medal at the 2000 Olympic Games in Sydney, Australia after losing in the finals to Alexander Leipold of Germany.
-Leipold would test positive for the steroid Nandrolone, and the Gold Medal was awarded to Slay.
+At the 2000 Olympic Games in Sydney, Australia, Slay would beat defending Olympic champion Buvaisar Saitiev of Russia in his pool to advance to the knockout round.
+From there, he would win two more matches, making the gold medal match, where he lost to Alexander Leipold of Germany.
+Afterwards, Leipold would test positive for the steroid nandrolone, and the gold medal was awarded to Slay.